PLN-team/pyPLNmodels/README.md

 ```
 fast.fit(Y,O,cov, N_iter_max = 500, tol = 1e-5)
 ```
+The numerical complexity is quadratic with respect to the number of genes p.

 ### Fit the fastPLNPCA model
-The numerical complexity is linear with respect to the number of genes p.

 To fit the ```fastPLNPCA``` object, you first need to declare the number of PCs you want, and then you can fit the object:

 ```